crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/alert_context.md

 ![Alert Context Example](/img/alert_context.png)

-While some collections already include an alert context configuration to join the relevant information to an alert, you have to explicitly enable it:
+Whilst some collections already include a context configuration, you must enable the `context` option within your security engine console configuration.

+This can be achieved by running:

 ```bash
 sudo cscli console enable context